Cunningham Children’s Home

 The seven strategic goals include establishing strategies to ensure that staff, facilities, programs, and fiscal management promote excellence and long-term viability of the organization; developing advanced competencies in the area of trauma-informed care; developing competencies that engage children, youth, and families in creating healthy solutions; developing a broader spectrum of services for children, youth, and families; building an Education and Recreation Center to enhance the quality and safety of our services; continuing to enhance governance by improving communication, expanding educational opportunities, and broadening board diversity; and evaluating Cunningham’s brand and its impact on new funding and service opportunities.

 In February 2016, the Cunningham Board renewed its efforts to raise $8.5 million for the Education and Recreation Center (ERC).
-The total cost of the project is $14 million.
+The total cost of the project was $12.9 million.

 In September 2016, Cunningham began offering its counseling expertise directly to individuals–mainly youth and families–in the community who are experiencing difficult life situations.
-HopeSprings Counseling Services opened its doors in mid-September 2016 and served nearly 75 clients through the first six months.
+HopeSprings Counseling Services opened its doors in mid-September 2016, serving nearly 75 clients through the first six months.
 The counselors at HopeSprings have diverse training and certifications in a multitude of areas and address these issues by offering trauma-informed care through individual, family, and group sessions in office or home.

-Cunningham continues to hold ourselves to the highest possible standards in meeting the needs of the young people in our care.
-We remain committed to our mission to nourish hope through effective solutions so children thrive and families flourish.
+With continued leadership of the United Women in Faith, Cunningham continues to hold ourselves to the highest possible standards in meeting the needs of those we serve and remain committed to our mission to nourish hope through effective solutions so children thrive and families’ flourish.